 In his first season at SJU, D’Ambra led the 2010 Hawks to an overall record of 2-15-0 and 1-8-0 in the A-10 as the squad snapped a 24-game losing streak with a 1-0 win over Iona and won its first conference match since 2008 in a 2-0 victory over Rhode Island.

-D’Ambra has coached one Atlantic 10 All-Rookie selection, two Philadelphia Soccer Six All-Stars, three Philadelphia Soccer Six All-Rookie selections, and an Atlantic 10 Academic All-Conference selection.
+Through seven seasons, D’Ambra has coached two A-10 All-Conference Second Team selections, two A-10 All-Rookie picks, eight Philadelphia Soccer Six All-Stars, seven Philadelphia Soccer Six All-Rookie selections, and an Atlantic 10 Academic All-Conference selection.

 D’Ambra returned to Saint Joseph’s after a successful coaching and playing career with the Philadelphia KiXX of the Major Indoor Soccer League (MISL).
 He played a total of 16 seasons in the MISL, the last 14 seasons with the KiXX, and served as team captain, assistant coach, and head coach.
 In 2002, he assumed duties as the head coach of the KiXX and served as the vice president of soccer operations/head coach until 2009-10.
 D’Ambra helped the KiXX to two MISL championships, as a player in 2002 and player/coach in 2007.
 A four-time All-Star selection, D’Ambra is the KiXX’s all-time leading scorer with 388 goals and 905 points.
 In eight seasons as head coach, he totaled 119 wins, the most in the team’s history.